-First- or upper second-class honours degree or equivalent in archaeology, anthropology, history or a cognate discipline
+First- or upper second-class honours degree or an equivalent standard in other qualifications approved by the University in archaeology, anthropology, history or a cognate discipline

-IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or equivalent in other approved English language test.
+IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or an equivalent standard in other qualifications approved by the University.

 Average applications per place: 3

-Academic entry requirements: First or upper second class honours degree, or equivalent in archaeology, anthropology, history or a cognate discipline.
+Academic entry requirements: First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in archaeology, anthropology, history or a cognate discipline.

-English language entry requirements: IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or equivalent in other approved English language test.
+English language entry requirements: IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or an equivalent standard in other qualifications approved by the University in other approved English language test.